MattZK/ProjectZeppelin/README.md

 - rethinkDB ![alt text](https://mattwill.be/assets/universalcheatsheet/red.png "Not included yet")

 # Usage
--Select in the navigation bar the language you wish to read about -Scroll until you find the subject you wish to read about
+- Select in the navigation bar the language you wish to read about

-##TODO
+- Scroll until you find the subject you wish to read about

+## TODO

--Explain search functionality when added (search bar) -Explain how to navigate the menu (with menu I mean the selection of all explanations of a language)
+- Explain search functionality when added
+- Explain how to navigate the menu